 Option 3: Get a Ductless Mini-Split

-Akin to a central heat pump, mini-split HVAC systems provide both heating and cooling for continuous comfort from a sole piece of equipment.
+Similar to a central heat pump, mini-split HVAC systems provide both heating and cooling for continuous comfort from a sole piece of equipment.

 - The old and expanded rooms have differing heating and cooling needs.